 Course Intensive Retreats: There are 3 scheduled online intensive retreats in the DEI program.
 All intensives begin on Friday evening (in each person's time zone) and end after lunch on each person's Sunday afternoon.

 Duration: The Trainer's Licensing track is a 14-month program.
-The Consultant License is a special 10-week post-Trainer's course, and the Practitioner License is a 7-month post-Trainer's program for mental health professionals.
+The Consultant License is a special 10-week post-Trainer's course, and the Practitioner License is an ongoing post-Trainer's program for mental health professionals.

 Continuing Education credits are available.

 DEI Reading List

 These books will become touchstones as we move more deeply into learning, and each is wonderful, concise, and pertinent.

 Most of these books are linked to IndieBound in the U.S., so you'll know which books they are.
 We support independent and local bookstores, but of course, most of these books are also available from your local library.

 Before course 1, Learning the Language of Emotions

 The Language of Emotions by Karla McLaren (book version)

 Meeting the Shadow, edited by Connie Zweig and Jeremiah Abrams

 Owning Your Own Shadow by Robert A. Johnson